 Avoid speaking about your own pain.
 The eulogy should not be about you and your suffering.

 Perhaps it would be appropriate to start with a quote from a song or a poem.
 Maybe you would like to start with a passage from the Bible or Koran.
-There are plenty of funeral quotes for a eulogy lists online, but a quote is always more meaningful if it was important to the family and the deceased.
+There are plenty of lists of funeral quotes for a eulogy online, but a quote is always more meaningful if it was important to the family and the deceased.

 Create a free, interactive Cake end-of-life planning profile.